 Google Analytics ID

 If you have a Google Analytics account that you want to use for this app, add its ID to your deployment.

 Once the deployment is published, it's listed on the Deployments screen.
 Click the down arrow keyboard_arrow_down to reveal additional actions.
 You can edit the deployment settings, republish, delete, etc. Incidentally, the link on the left side of the listing (under Deployment ID), is the actual link to your published application.
 You can click on it to visit your published application.

 After publishing an application, you can customize the published application further, such as specifying who can access, or specifying the database settings, or performing bulk data uploads among other things.

 A published application's customizations are accessed by clicking edit on a deployment in the Deployments Settings screen.

 You can view any server-side logs for a given deployment from the Deployments page.
 You can read more about logging here.

 To restore a deployment to an earlier revision, open its deployment settings and click Republish.
 Choose the revision from the dropdown and click Publish.

-- For applications that use the Cloud SQL database backends, it's important to note that the same application (either when previewed or published) will use the same database by default.
-It is possible to switch Cloud SQL instance address in your Deployment Settings.
+For applications that use a Cloud SQL database, it's important to note that all versions of an application (either when previewed or published) use the same database by default.
+You can change the Cloud SQL instance address in Deployment Settings.
 App Maker will even detect when your data models are out of sync with the Cloud SQL database, which can often occur after a Cloud SQL address change.
 Once detected, App Maker will allow you to reconcile the differences in a safe manner.